the-other-mariana/the-other-mariana/README.md

 ## Welcome :wave:

 Hi, my name is Mariana.
 I use GitHub to talk to myself and keep an order in my code, so that it can be useful in the future, either to me or to anyone.
-I love software.
+I love software and discovering new things.

 My favorite branches from Computer Science include: